luau-lang/luau/rfcs/lower-bounds-calculation.md

 There is a potential cause for concern that we will be inferring unions of functions in cases where we previously did not.
 Unions are known to be potential sources of performance issues.
 One possibility is to allow Luau to be less intelligent and have it "give up" and produce less precise types.
 This would come at the cost of accuracy and soundness.

+If we allow functions to be oversaturated, we are going to miss out on opportunities to warn the user about legitimate problems with their program.
+I think we will have to work out some kind of special logic to detect when we are oversaturating a function whose exact definition is known and warn on that.

+Allowing indirect function calls to be oversaturated with `nil` values only should be safe, but a little bit unfortunate.
+As long as we statically know for certain that `nil` is actually a permissible value for that argument position, it should be safe.

 ## Alternatives

+If we are willing to sacrifice soundness, we could adopt success typing and come up with an inference algorithm that produces less precise type information.

+We could also technically choose to do nothing, but this has some unpalatable consequences:  Something I would like to do in the near future is to have the inference algorithm assume the same `self` type for all methods of a table.
+This will make inference of common OO patterns dramatically more intuitive and ergonomic, but inference of polymorphic methods requires some kind of lower bounds calculation to work correctly.